LibertyDSNP/spec/pages/Batches/Overview.md

 ```

 Not all fields of a DSNP data type are added to the Bloom filters.
 Generally speaking, content hashes and URIs are omitted, whereas any field containing a socialAddress or other meaningful text is included in the Bloom filter.
 For more detail, see [See the Messages Overview](/Messages/Overview).

+## Validation
+### Batch File Validation
+Batch files are hashed using [keccak-256](https://en.wikipedia.org/wiki/SHA-3) so that it can later be used to verify the integrity of the file.
+The [keccak-256](https://en.wikipedia.org/wiki/SHA-3) hash of the file is submitted as part of a batch [announcement](/Messages/Announce) that result in a [DSNPBatch](/Messages/Announce#announcing-dsnp-events) Ethereum log event.

+### Batch File DSNP Type Validation
+Each batch file consists of one type of [DSNP announcement](/Messages/Overview#dsnp-announcement-formats).
+Therefore, the file columns should correspond to the format listed in the DSNP announcement dsnpData field.
+For example, if the file claims to be of DSNP type Broadcast, then the file is expected to include the following columns: `fromId`, `contentHash`, `uri`.
+As long as the batch file hash can be verified, order of dsnpData fields are irrelevant.
+Also note , if the announcement format does not match the format listed in [DSNP announcement](/Messages/Overview#dsnp-announcement-formats), reading a file is not possible.
+Hence, being able to successfully read the file means that the file is valid.